AlgorithmLX/supersolarpanels/README.md

 [![GitHub license](https://img.shields.io/badge/LICENSE-MPL--2.0-green?style=for-the-badge)](http://mozilla.org/MPL/2.0/) [![](http://cf.way2muchnoise.eu/372007.svg?badge_style=for_the_badge)](https://www.curseforge.com/minecraft/mc-mods/super-solar-panel)[![](http://cf.way2muchnoise.eu/versions/372007.svg?badge_style=for_the_badge)](https://www.curseforge.com/minecraft/mc-mods/super-solar-panel)

-### SuperSolarPanels.
-Remastered
+### Industrial Upgrade

 Our mod is about new ways of generating energy.
 Not that new, but very progressive and often expensive.

-Photonic, Singular, Spectral - all this is about SSP.
+Photonic, Singular, Spectral - all this is about IU.
 Do you think that a photon cannot be compressed into an ingot?
 We will prove the opposite!

 In addition to Night, Day, etc. Panels.
 The mod adds improved quantum armor, new ores and many other items.